-Jennifer Lawrence Loved How SNL Trolled Her for Being Normal
+Jennifer Lawrence Loved How 'SN'L Trolled Her for Being Normal

 And just like that, there's a new tidbit to add to the canon of her relatable moments.

-Read the full interview here, and watch the full sketch here.
+Read the full interview here.